ethemguner/coursesystem/README.md

 A course browsering, adding, editing system.
 Live at -> https://ethemguner.pythonanywhere.com/

 # Test Account
-At https://ethemguner.pythonanywhere.com/ you can use this account:
+You can use this account:

 Username: testuser
 Password: 123123